robcholz/robcholz.github.io/_posts/2025-09-20-pcb-layout.md

 - For analog circuits, AGND should be as close as to analog ref voltage, filter capacitor or amps.
 - For digital circuits, DGND should be as close as to digital power source and output payload.
 - For PGND, delegated GND can be used, and it can be connected to A/DGND by capacitor or at a *star ground*.

+#### DC-DC

+- Minimize SW(switch)–FB(feedback) trace length to reduce noise.
+- Keep the inductor away from sensitive analog, high speed digital traces.
+- Use GND via fences around the inductor to contain switching noise.
+- Place capacitors close to IC pins, largest to smallest (bulk → high-frequency).
+- Estimate the temp rise using the chip’s *thermal resistance (°C/W)* and account for ventilation or airflow (copper pour/vias/thermals).

+#### SDRAM

+##### Single SDRAM

+- Point to point layout
+- Place next to BGA
+  - Distance: 600-800mil (no resistors between), 800-1000mil (has resistors between)
+- As always, put filter capacitors next to pins.

+##### Dual SDRAM

+- Symmetric to CPU
+- When there is enough space, put them on the same layer.
+- When there isn't enough space, put them on the top and bottom respectively.
+- The distance between them is as same as the one for single SDRAM.

+##### Notes

+- Impedence: ~50ohm.
+- Try to keep each 9 traces on the same layer (D0-D7, LDQM, D8-D15, HDQM).
+- Keep 3W principle, and the distance between data lines, address lines, and clock lines should be at least 20mil or at least 3W.
+  - Add a GND trace between them if possible, width is around 15-30mil.
+- Lower 8bit data lines should be length-matched: tolarence~50mil.
+- Higher 8bit data lines should be length-matched: tolarence~50mil.
+- Address, control, and clock lines should be length-matched: tolarence~100mil.

+#### TF Card

+- Speed: <=25Mhz: Single-ended impedence: ~50ohm
+- Speed: >25Mhz: Differential impedance: ~95ohm